autoplot/documentation/javadoc/org/das2/util/filesystem/LocalFileObject.md

+# org.das2.util.filesystem.LocalFileObject

-# org.das2.util.filesystem.LocalFileObjectProvide access to local files.
+Provide access to local files.

 ***
 <a name="canRead"></a>
 # canRead